 How much will you save by adding a solar battery?

-Recent research from Solar Choice found that by adding a solar battery most people received between 9-16 per cent return-on-investment and an ABC article reported that a family of four in Sydney cut their electricity bill by 90 per cent after adding a solar battery system.
+Recent research from Solar Choice found that by adding a solar battery most people received between 9-16 per cent return-on-investment and an ABC article reported that a family of four in Sydney cut their electricity bill by 90 per cent after adding a solar battery setup.

-Adding a smart home energy management system like Reposit that provides you with a way to track, see your energy costs and change your habits can mean the difference of a few years from your solar battery payback period.
+Adding a smart home energy management setup like Reposit that provides you with a way to track, see your energy costs and change your habits can mean the difference of a few years from your solar battery payback period.
 Large savings can be made by simply using electricity in smart ways.

-Adding a solar battery set up with Reposit will ensure you’re only connected to the grid when you need to be and only when energy prices are at their lowest, saving money on your power bill.
+Adding a solar battery setup with Reposit will ensure you’re only connected to the grid when you need to be and only when energy prices are at their lowest, saving money on your power bill.

 When your solar battery is full and your solar panels are producing more energy than your household is using, any energy you use at home during this time is essentially free.